Sodium-ion will reach cost parity with LFP ‘in two to three years’, BESS firm says

 Speaking to us at the Smarter E Europe trade show in Munich, Germany, this week, Rota said: “We think LFP will stay a great chemistry for high-density front-of-the-meter (FTM) systems, while we think for our solar hybridisation applications, sodium-ion is a great fit.”

 “And when we look at what’s to come on the roadmap we see further cost decreases for sodium-ion.
-We think probably within the next two to three years we should have an absolute cost parity reached, which also means that in absolute levelised cost of storage (LCOS) terms, sodium-ion will be significantly more competitive than LFP.”
+We think probably within the next two to three years we should have a cost parity reached, which also means that in absolute levelised cost of storage (LCOS) terms, sodium-ion will be significantly more competitive than LFP.”

 That is because sodium-ion (Na-ion) has a higher cycle life than lithium-ion, lithium iron phosphate (LFP) battery cells, reducing the cost per cycle, which forms part of the LCOS calculation.